Elements of Informed Consent

 - Text of short form or assurance that University of Minnesota IRB Short Forms will be used.

-After a short form has been used with a subject submit both a Modification and Reportable New Information (RNI) in eIRB.
+After a short form has been used with a subject, submit a Reportable New Information (RNI) in eIRB.
 This information is also reportable on the Continuing Review Smart Form in eIRB, if applicable.

 HIPAA Authorization and the Short Form Process